SpenBot/cmps-frontend/README.md

 If you find yourself in looking for a movie to watch in Washington, DC, use CMPS.

-##Example
+## Example

 Here are images of CMPS running in the browser:

-##Features
+## Features

--User Sidebar Component that creates new user
+- User Sidebar Component that creates new user
--Header and nav bar that redirects to App home and user profile page -Movie dropdown that pulls from api; if movie selected, displays showtimes -Sign in section
+- Header and nav bar that redirects to App home and user profile page
+- Movie dropdown that pulls from api; if movie selected, displays showtimes
+- Sign in section
--Sign out button
+- Sign out button
--User profile section that displays user photo, name, and photo url
+- User profile section that displays user photo, name, and photo url

-##Technologies Used
+## Technologies Used

 CMPS uses a React front-end and Express backend along with moment and axios dependencies.

-##Installation instructions
+## Installation instructions

 You can run the project in your browser by going to https://cmps-backend.herokuapp.com/